contagon/handbook/README.md

 ## Running the Scraper

-If you feel like running this yourself, python package requirements are found in `requirements.txt` - additionally I ran it all with python 3.10.
+If you feel like running this yourself, python package requirements are found in the `pyproject.toml` and ran using an activated `uv` python venv.
 Getting all the editions can be done via running `run.sh`, individual downloading/sanitizing/copying missing can be done via the cli interface in `run.py`.
 Making the diff branch is done via `branch.sh`.

+To add a new version, simply add the new date to the `src/handbook/const.py` file and run!